open-craft/sprints/docs/discoveries/sprints-v2-ux-discovery.md

 ---

-### 4. UI Design and Style Guide
+### 6. Larger UX/UI Rework and Style Guide Development

+Once the initial UX improvements have been made, time will be dedicated to identifying and implementing larger improvements to the user experience.
+These updates can be tackled iteratively.

-Develop a design style for the Sprints interface and create design files showcasing the new-and-improved design.
-Once the UI design has been approved, create a style guide of design elements for developers to follow.
+Additionally, the “quick win” UI improvements made in the previous step will be expanded upon to develop a fully-fledged UI design for Sprints.
+To ensure a cohesive style is applied across the application, Fixate will develop a style guide of design elements for developers to follow.
 The style guide will be continuously updated and extended as the project progresses.

 ---